etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **Second, I found the discussion of variable selection too poor.
 First, there is no clear discussion, at least based on data.
 There are several approaches to extract relevant variables from the trees in the forest.
 I would suggest feature contribution measures such as the ones provided by the R package rfFC.
 Further the analysis provided by removing some variables is not fully discussed.
 The main results, by looking at the graphs and measures, are two and only one is discussed. the authors acknowledge the role of distance, and its temporal dynamics.
 But hyperlinks look like extremely irrelevant and for all periods.
 This point, which is one of the main assumptions of the paper is not discussed, but it must be.**

 Regarding the feature contribution and feature importance, our aim here is to build predictive models capable of making *out of sample* predictions for interregional trade flows.
 As you indicated our models are successful in doing that.
 We empirically tested the importance of the features we employed.
 Instead of presenting the results of the feature importance, which are based on in-sample estimations, we opted towards re-running our models and remove some of the features.
-We then tested these models in out of sample data and these results are presented in Figure 5 and discussed in second to last paragraph of section 5 (**ADD PAGE NUMBER**).
+We then tested these models in out of sample data and these results are presented in Figure 5 and discussed in second to last paragraph of section 5 (p.
+15).
 This process allows us to assess the role of hyperlinks on out of sample interregional trade predictions.
 Indeed, the previous text was not entirely clear regarding the two new specifications, the results of which are presented in Figure 5.
 We have now corrected this and we explicitly highlight the value of our results in comparison to the alternative specifications presented here.

 > To further assess the role of our main variable of interest – the volume of hyperlinks
 > between regions – in predicting interregional trade flows we estimate the first set of